 With Lyft Express Pay, you can request same-day payment when your balance is $50.

-Should You Drive for Uber, Lyft, or Both?
+Should You Drive with Uber, Lyft, or Both?

-The onboarding process for Uber and Lyft is similar.
-Each company has its own unique culture, but it’s not like comparing apples to oranges.
+The activation process for Uber and Lyft is similar.
+Each company is unique, but it’s not like comparing apples to oranges.

-To help make your decision easier, here’s a brief summary of each service.
+To help make your decision easier, here’s a brief summary of each company.

-Since riders are going to choose the option with the best price and the shortest wait time, you should consider joining both Uber and Lyft.
-Driving for both lets you maximize your potential income.
+Since riders are going to choose the option with the best price and the shortest wait time, you should consider driving with both Uber and Lyft.
+Driving for both can help you maximize your potential earnings.

 Do you know what it takes to become a successful rideshare driver?

-Driving for Lyft or Uber has many benefits.
-You get to name your hours and earn more than other side hustles.
+Driving with Lyft or Uber has many perks.
+You get to make your own schedule and potentially earn more than other side hustles.
 At the same time, this flexibility can make it hard to develop a routine.
-The sooner you learn the ropes, the more money you can make.

 Ride With Lyft or Uber First